tdhock/tdhock.github.io/_posts/2026-09-11-foil-atime.md

 * …
 * vector run 10

+This method would be more sensitive to drift.
+For example if there was some background task during earlier runs, but not later runs, then the matrix runs may appear slower than they should (if there was no background task).

 However, the focus in `foil` and `touchstone` on comparing two expressions can be a limitation in the context of performance testing (in which the expressions are different software versions that may be relevant in the context of a GitHub Pull Request).
 Whereas `foil` and `touchstone` are limited to comparing two versions (PR branch and base=main), `atime_pkg()` by default includes other relevant versions (merge-base, CRAN) and can also show user defined historical versions (this has been very important in `data.table`, which had many performance issues reported over the years, so many historical versions to run as references of fast and slow code).